slatedocs/slate/source/includes/_endpoint-projects.md

 ##### PATCH

 Use this method to add or remove members from the project.
-Only the project owner has this capabilities, else you will get a 403 response.
+Only project editors have this capabilities, else you will get a 403 response.

 To add a new user, PATCH a catalog keyed by the new user URL and an empty object for its value.